 Each organization might have different layers.
 In small businesses, you often find two or three layers.
 The two layers can be the report developer and end users.

 In larger organizations, sometimes you find layers within layers.
 The central developer layer can also split into Data transformation developers, data model developers, and core visualizer developers.

-Users can move between layers
+Users can move between layers.

-Why knowing Power BI users is important?
+Why knowing Power BI users is essential?

-Why is it important not to mix these user groups? or why is it important to even know these groups? can’t we have the same training for everyone? can’t they all use the same materials etc?
+Why is it important not to mix these user groups?
+Or why is it important to even know these groups?
+Can’t we have the same training for everyone?
+Can’t they all use the same materials etc.?
 Here are some answers if you have any of these questions; if you mix all these groups together and treat them all the same, you will get to these problems very likely;